 The Local Aggregate Effects of Minimum Wage Increases

-As part of the Fair Labor Standards Act, the federal government initiated a national minimum wage in 1938, which has since been raised 22 times, the latest increase in 2009 going to $7.25 per hour.
-State-level minimum wage increases have occurred with much greater frequency, especially quite recently, with 17 states raising minimum wages in 2016 and 19 states doing so in 2017.
-In total, there have been 247 changes in the minimum wage on the federal and state level between 1999 and 2014, resulting in substantial variation in current minimum wages across the United States.
-The policy intent behind minimum wage laws is to raise the return to employment for low-wage workers; indeed, the idea of a $15 per hour "living wage" has been growing—in 2016 California and New York passed legislation to gradually raise their minimum wages to this level (Seattle enacted a similar gradual $15 per hour increase in 2014), while other states are enacting more modest multi-year raises.
+As part of the Fair Labor Standards Act, the federal government introduced a national minimum wage in 1938.
+Since then, it has raised the wage 22 times; the latest increase, in 2009, lifted it to $7.25 per hour.
+State-level minimum wage increases have occurred with much greater frequency, especially recently.
+In 2009 alone, 22 states raised their minimum wage, following 20 state-level increases in 2018.
+In total, there were 304 changes in the minimum wage at the federal and state levels from 1999 through 2017, resulting in substantial variation in current minimum wages across the United States.
+The policy intent behind minimum wage laws is to raise the return to employment for low-wage workers.
+Indeed, the idea of a $15 per hour "living wage" has been growing: In 2016, California and New York each passed legislation to gradually raise its minimum wage to this level; Seattle, in 2014, enacted a similar gradual increase to $15 per hour.
+Other states have implement more modest multi-year raises.

-A voluminous empirical literature has largely found that within the range of the increases historically experienced in the United States, higher minimum wages have minimal employment effects.
-However, this literature has largely overlooked the fact that through general equilibrium adjustments that go beyond the labor market, the level of the minimum wage should affect prices and consumer spending.
+A voluminous empirical literature largely finds that within the range of the increases historically experienced in the United States, higher minimum wages have minimal employment effects.
+However, this literature largely overlooks the fact that through local general equilibrium adjustments that go beyond the labor market, the level of the minimum wage should affect prices and consumer spending.
 Moreover, higher minimum wages may cause fluctuations as local economic conditions adjust to the changed regulations.
 This paper addresses these less-studied issues by exploiting the variation in minimum wages across the United States and the fact that labor markets are defined by commuting distances.
-The authors compile a dataset of state-level minimum wage changes for the 1999–2014 period and use city-level price data from metropolitan statistical areas to measure the dynamic effects that minimum wage increases have on annual changes in city-level prices (inflation) and consumer spending.
+The authors compile a dataset of state-level and city- or county-level minimum wage changes for the 1999–2017 period and use city-level price data from metropolitan statistical areas to measure the dynamic effects that minimum wage increases have on annual changes in city-level prices (inflation).

 Key Findings

 - Consumers increase the quantity of food that they consume away from home in response to a rise in the minimum wage.
-Real spending on food away from home goes up about 0.5 percentage points for a 10 percent increase in the minimum wage.
-Real consumption of food at home also goes up.
+Real spending on food away from home goes up about 0.5 percentage point initially for a 10 percent increase in the minimum wage.
+Real consumption of food at home also goes up, but by a somewhat smaller amount.

-- Spending on durable goods increases in advance of the minimum wage change going into effect.
-This result is consistent with minimum wage increases leading to more credit being available to low-income workers, and households engaging in intertemporal substitution in anticipation of real income gains.
+- There is some evidence that spending on durable goods increases in advance of the minimum wage change going into effect.
+This result is consistent with minimum wage increases leading to more credit being available to low-income workers and with households engaging in intertemporal substitution in anticipation of real income gains.

-- Increases in minimum wages also lower debt among households with low credit scores, raise auto debt, and appear to increase access to credit.
+- Increases in the minimum wage lower total debt among individuals with low credit scores, raise auto debt, and appear to increase consumers’ access to credit.

 Implications